visionthex/SANS2022-Holiday-Hack-Challange/Chapters/TheBurningRingofFire.md

 No alt text provided for this image
 POST request returned from a GET request from the Go button on the verification page

 With this information I could do a POST request by editing the Proof and Root Hashes.
 From here I would be able to send whatever information that is getting to get the right POST request.
 First, I will need to figure out how to set up a Merkel Tree to generate a Proof value.
 I went to the Ubuntu page and downloaded an Ubuntu Server ISO.
 Once that was downloaded, I was able to set up a Virtual Machine and, in the Server settings enable Docker Containers.
 Once that was all said and done, I would need to set up the Docker Container.
 I was able to find an Ubuntu Server ISO and ran it on my Virtual Machine.
 I was able to configure the server to run Docker and be able to create a Docker Container for the Merkel Tree.
-The commands used was docker build -t merkletrees . then use the command docker run -it –rm –name=merkletrees merkletrees.
+The commands used was `docker build -t merkletrees .` then use the command `docker run -it –rm –name=merkletrees merkletrees`.
 Once the container was built, I was able to access the directory and python script.
-The command used to access the merkle_tree.py was nano merkle_tree.py.
-The only line of code that I would need to modify would be the allowlist = ['My Wallets Address Hash' , 'Left as Default'].
+The command used to access the merkle_tree.py was `nano merkle_tree.py`.
+The only line of code that I would need to modify would be the `allowlist = ['My Wallets Address Hash' , 'Left as Default']`.

 No alt text provided for this image
 Merkel_tree.py Script

 Once I was able to modify the one line of code with my Wallet Address Hash the next this would be to save the script and run it.
-The command used to run the script is python merkle_tree.py.
+The command used to run the script is `python merkle_tree.py`.
 The python script was able to provide me with the Root and Proof that I need to send a POST request to the website.
-Now that we know Root : 0x19ec6a4d480aa86cd7392c6ca10909a4e262822ff997f9aac0c81f287cc4ca52 and Proof : 0x5380c7b7ae81a58eb98d9c78de4a1fd7fd9535fc953ed2be602daaa41767312a we can take this information and plug it into the POST request with my Wallet ID Hash within the JSON script.
+Now that we know

+> Root : 0x19ec6a4d480aa86cd7392c6ca10909a4e262822ff997f9aac0c81f287cc4ca52
+> Proof : 0x5380c7b7ae81a58eb98d9c78de4a1fd7fd9535fc953ed2be602daaa41767312a

+we can take this information and plug it into the POST request with my Wallet ID Hash within the JSON script.

 No alt text provided for this image
 POST request Modified